Authored by the expert who managed and guided the team behind the Japan Property Pack

 What local events spike demand in Japan in 2026?

-Hosts in Japan should typically adjust their pricing and availability 6 to 8 weeks before major events, since Japanese and international travelers often book well in advance, and last-minute availability during peak periods is rare.
+Hosts in Japan should usually adjust pricing and availability 2 to 6 months before major events, because international travelers often book earlier than domestic weekend guests.

 What occupancy differences exist between top and average hosts in Japan in 2026?